In this article:

 Equal traffic distribution

 Next to the number of selected combinations, you see the button for equal traffic distribution.
-By clicking on it, traffic is equally distributed among all selected variations.
+Click on it to equally distribute traffic among all selected variations.

 The same percentage of traffic is allocated to all selected, unlocked combinations.
 If combinations are added or deleted, the distribution is automatically adjusted.